About the Society

 Treasurer: Kerry Ward

-Cathryn Duffy; Professor Stephen Emmerson; Annette Fisher; Geoff Fisher; Michael John; Marion Pender; Gidia Timmerman; Judy Xavier.
+Members: Cathryn Duffy; Professor Stephen Emmerson; Annette Fisher; Geoff Fisher; Dr Michael John; Marion Pender; Gidia Timmerman; Judy Xavier.

 Website Editing and Design